jazzi/jazzi.github.io/_posts/2025-10-17-play-with-cbsd-in-freebsd.md

 `cbsd bls && cbsd bstart [vm-name]`

 And connect it with VNC client, in MacOS just type *vcn://192.168.31.240:5900* into the Safari browser.

+For the iso image, it will try to download it once you start the vm, also you can get it ready in advance under **/usr/cbsd/src/iso** too.
+Remember the **sha256sum** can be turned off in the configuration by setting **sha256sum=0**, also need to adjust the version number in */usr/cbsd/etc/defaults/*.